melinagallopin/appinetwork/README.md

     devtools::install_github("melinagallopin/appinetwork")

 You need the version R 3.2.0+.
 If you do not have the latest version of R installed, it should work as long as you install the dependencies first with the following commands in R:

-    install.packages( pkgs = c("R.methodsS3","rPython","stringr"), dependencies = TRUE)
+    install.packages( pkgs = c("R.methodsS3","rPython","stringr","rlang"), dependencies = TRUE)

-You can copy paste the following R commands all at once :
+Installion on Windows and Mac Os might be more difficult : we advice to try the installation under R version 3.5.0.

     install.packages("devtools")
     library("devtools")
-    install.packages( pkgs = c("R.methodsS3","rPython","stringr"), dependencies = TRUE)
+    install.packages( pkgs = c("R.methodsS3","rPython","stringr","rlang"), dependencies = TRUE)
     devtools::install_github("melinagallopin/appinetwork")

 ## Examples